silverstripe/silverstripe-framework/docs/en/05_Contributing/09_Core_committers.md

  * Use your own forks to create feature branches
  * We release using the standard process.
 See the [Making a SilverStripe Core Release](making_a_silverstripe_core_release)

+## Roles

+### Core Committer

+Core Committers should have at least "Maintain" level access to Silverstripe Core, which includes the ability to push changes and perform releases.

+This role may be granted by a quorum of all Core Committers.

-## Contributing Committers
+### Contributing Committers

-Beyond the group of Core Committers, there can be individuals which focus on core development work - typically sponsored through full-time product development roles by SilverStripe Ltd.
+Beyond the Core Committer role, there can be individuals which focus on core development work - typically sponsored through full-time product development roles by SilverStripe Ltd.
 These Contributing Committers require write access to core repositories to maintain their pace, often working alongside Core Committers.
 They are guided by additional rules: